 THE RESOURCE KIT INCLUDES:

 11 Talk Sheets: Talk Sheets are eminently practical guides that use creative, focused activity to spark questions and conversation about Biblical and doctrinal truths in an effort to provide answers about deeper theological, social, relational issues confronting and confounding teenagers.
-Simply CLICK on the title of the talk sheet to download the reproducible PDF.

 A discussion starter based on a compelling photograph taken during the post-Hurricane Katrina evacuation in New Orleans.
 By Rev. Terry Dittmer